pacotine/JSS/README.md

 # Installation

+## Dependencies

+The minimum required JDK version for this project is 21.\
+Java also needs to be installed on your machine (it is recommended to have [a configured PATH system variable for Java](https://www.java.com/en/download/help/path.html)).

+## Run JAR
 Download the latest version of the `.jar` file in [release section](https://github.com/pacotine/JSS/releases/tag/v1.0.0) of this repository then you can run the application with the following command:
 ```